JensVisbech/JensVisbech.github.io/index.md

 # Other

 ### Seminars and talks
 * _New Water Wave Simulation Methods for a Digital Twin Framework for Offshore Structures_,   May 2026,       Kgs.
-Lyngby, Denmark, chair: Unknown
+Lyngby, Denmark, chair: Knud Erik Meyer.
 * _Simulation of water waves and floating bodies on simple high-order unfitted meshes_,       May 2024,       Maynooth,    Ireland, chair: John Ringwood.
 * _A high-order shifted boundary method for water waves and floating bodies_,                 April 2024,     Kgs.
 Lyngby, Denmark, chair: Harry Bingham.
 * _A high-order accurate shifted boundary method for room acoustics_,                         October 2023,   Kgs.
 Lyngby, Denmark, chair: Cheol-Ho Jeong.